gguev/ufc-data-scraper/README.md

 # FightPuppet

-A TypeScript scraper that uses Puppeteer and Cheerio to extract data from UFC.com.
+A scraper that uses Puppeteer and Cheerio to extract structured data from UFC.com.

 ## Usage